denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 ## C. pyaudisam as a python module

-TODO:
-* Build a demo notebook doing the same as the above commands (chapter B) (extract it from Visionature-ds-points.ipynb).
+You can also use pyaudisam as a python module in your scripts or notebooks: the [acdc-2019-nat-ds-run.ipynb](./acdc-2019-nat-ds-run.ipynb) jupyter notebook is here to demonstrate how you can do **exactly the same work** as the one explained above in **B.2 to B.5**, but with the confort of a notebook :-).